-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how GWC compares against other community colleges in Orange and the community colleges in California as a whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how GWC compares against other community colleges in Orange County and the community colleges in California as a whole.

 Specialized Programs & Accreditations

 - Associate's Degree in Nursing (ADN) Program (more info)

 - Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
 May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1966)

 - See a list of all associate's degree in nursing (ADN) programs in California

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.

 Get more information about the programs offered by Golden West College by clicking the request information to the right.